rkz1012/Python_Course_And_Project/README_Project_US.md

 #### Insights:

-- The scatter plot shows that most of the `programming` skills (colored blue) tend to cluster at higher salary levels compared to other categories, indicating that programming expertise might offer greater salary benefits within the data analytics field.

 - The database skills (colored orange), such as Oracle and SQL Server, are associated with some of the highest salaries among data analyst tools.
 This indicates a significant demand and valuation for data management and manipulation expertise in the industry.